 Sunset at the Eiffel Tower is beautiful.
 But it wasn’t until we were walking away that I turned back after the sun went down and saw the exquisite dark clouds creating a gorgeous canvas for the Tower lights.

-Visiting the Castle at Angers, my friends and I went from room to room finding beauty.
+Visiting the, my friends and I went from room to room finding beauty.
 When inside this chapel, I sat down on the floor as the others walked away.
 I knew I wanted to capture the stunning stained glass windows as the colors fell on the wall.
 I couldn’t create this shot until everyone was gone.

 The grandiose isn’t always the most inspiring.
 Sometimes being a photographer is more about showing others something they have always seen before- but in a new way.

 4. Away from the chaos, you remember the things you truly enjoy

 Many individuals check out the sites that are “famous”.
 But surrounding these places are lovely little settings like this bench scene.
 I am in love with benches, and was inspired by this quiet scene away from the noise.

 5. Be ready for the unexpected – and don’t be too busy to seize it